rainydio/wallet23/README.md

 ## Technicalities

 Contract is written in ASM.
-External message handler prioritizes performance and fits into two cells.
-Internal message handler isn't trading readability for performance.
-It ignores every message except sent by contract itself.
-Apart from single operation to replace key it also allows simple transfers.
-If operation is unknown instead of replying with bounced message back to itself it throws an error.
+External message handler fits into two cells and prioritizes interaction of two keys.
+Internal message handler ignores any message that wasn't sent by contract itself.

 ### Init envelope

 Contract code does not contain special initialization checks (if seqno is zero).
-To build stateinit contract code should be wrapped into init envelope that will replace itself with actual contract code.
+Before putting into stateinit contract code should be wrapped into init envelope that will replace itself with actual contract code.
+Example [wallet-new.fif] script uses such envelope.

 ```
 0 constant nonce